Chaboddunamis/amoganla/content/pages/my-projects.md

     title: 'Future Plans: Ideas in development'
     grid_items:
       - title: Betafoods
-        content: >+
+        content: >
-          **Betafoods is an agribusiness that deals with the production of
+          Betafoods is an agribusiness that deals with the production of

           basic agricultural products, with the sole purpose of leveraging on the

-          vast opportunity for sustainable growth in Nigeria.**
+          vast opportunity for sustainable growth in Nigeria.
         actions:
           - label: Learn More
             url: betafoodsng.com